voschezang/coding-handbook/labour.md

 At minimum, labour requires the selection of an *objective* and an *initiative* to achieve it.
 This requires alignment with stakeholders and gathering of resources.

+> willingness to change = current risk + opportunity - uncertainty - cost of initiative

 The initiative is meant to move from a *current stateI* to a *target state*.
 This requires a transcendence of [inertia](https://en.wikipedia.org/wiki/Newton's_laws_of_motion) - otherwise there would be no need for the initiative at all.
 The transcendence is made possible by [consuming](https://en.wikipedia.org/wiki/First_law_of_thermodynamics) *resources*.
 The promise of change may or may not be enough to obtain these.

 <img src="img/objective-initiative.png" alt="objective-initiative" style="width:60%;" />